Electrical networks and Lie theory: The electrical Lie group

 If the map $\psi_\i$ is not injective for some reduced word $\i$, then we can find two reduced products for two $\ell$-tuples of positive numbers such that $a_1 \neq b_1$.
 Without loss of generality we can assume $a_1 > b_1$, and thus This shows that two different $E(w)$-s have non-empty intersection.
 Thus it suffices to show that the latter is impossible.

 Furthermore, it suffices to prove that the top cell corresponding to the longest element $w_0$ does not intersect any other cell.
 Indeed, if any two cells intersect, by adding some extra factors to both we can lift it to the top cell intersecting one of the other cells.
 Assume we have a product of the form where $\ell = {k \choose 2}$.
 Let $\Phi(u) \in Sp_{2n}$ be the image of $u$ in $Sp_{2n}$ under the natural map $EL_{2n} \to Sp_{2n}$ induced by the map $\phi:\el_{2n} \to \sp_{2n}$ of Theorem \ref{thm:elsp}.
 We argue that the positive parameters $a_{\ell-k+1}, \ldots, a_\ell$ can be recovered uniquely from just looking at the $n+k/2$-th row of $\Phi(u)$ for $k$ even, or the $(k+1)/2$-th row for $k$ odd.
-Furthermore, if exactly one of them is equal to zero, then the same calculation will tell us that.
+Furthermore, the same calculation will tell us if exactly one of them is equal to zero.

 Indeed, assume $k$ is odd.
 Then the $n+(k+1)/2$-th entry in the $(k+1)/2$-th row is just equal to $a_{\ell-k+1}$.
 Next, once we know $a_{\ell-k+1}$, we can use $(k-1)/2$-th entry of the same row to recover $a_{\ell-k+2}$, after which we can use $n+(k-1)/2$ entry to recover $a_{\ell-k+3}$, and so on.
 For each step we solve a linear equation where the parameter we divide by is strictly positive as long as all previous parameters $a_i$ recovered are positive.
 For example, let $n=2$ and take the product